 - It is clear that a fixed wheel counts as a braking system operating on that wheel, so a fixed wheel bike with a front brake is legal (assuming both brakes are efficient!), but a fixed wheel bike with merely a rear brake isn’t, as there’s no independent front wheel brake.

-- There are various exceptions for tricycles, quadricycles, non-standard bikes and electric assist pedal cycles as summarised in this Cycling UK construction and use article.
+- There are various exceptions for tricycles, quadricycles, non-standard cycles and electric assist pedal cycles as summarised in this Cycling UK construction and use article.

-- It's worth remembering that the legislation and regulations in Northern Ireland are slightly different, so for example it is actually a legal requirement to have a bell on your bike in Northern Ireland and in the Isle of Man, but not elsewhere in the UK.
+- It’s worth remembering that the legislation and regulations in Northern Ireland are slightly different, so for example, it is a legal requirement to have a bell on your bike in Northern Ireland and in the Isle of Man, but not elsewhere in the UK.

 Cyclists must not

 Moving on to the legal prohibitions, what are things cyclists must not do?

 - Cycling on a road or other public place (including a bridleway) while unfit through drink or drugs carries a fine up to £1,000.
 There's no breath test for this and no blood alcohol or other legal limits.
 The key question is simply whether you are under the influence to the extent that you’re incapable of having proper control of your bike.

 - While it is true that you can’t have your driving licence endorsed with penalty points because of an offence committed on a bicycle, it’s often overlooked that the court does have a general power under the Power of Criminal Courts (Sentencing) Act 2000 to disqualify anyone from driving, without imposing penalty points, for any offence, including a cycling offence.